drasi-project/docs/readme.md

 # Drasi documentation
 This repo contains the documentation source for [https://drasi.io](https://drasi.io).
+## Contributing
+Drasi's documentation follows the [Diataxis framework](https://diataxis.fr/) for its structure and content.
+Follow the guidance in [Docs Contribution Guide](https://github.com/drasi-project/docs/blob/preview/docs/README.md) to learn how to get started with contributing and creating new documents for Drasi.

+## En

 ## Framework
 The documentation website is generated with the [Hugo](https://gohugo.io/) framework.